CDC: What You Can Do Once You Receive Your COVID Vaccine

 - At least two weeks after receiving the single shot of the Johnson & Johnson vaccine

-Here are three things people can do once they are fully vaccinated:
+Here’s what the CDC says people can do once they are fully vaccinated:

 For now, the CDC recommends individuals who are fully vaccinated continue to follow these best practices: